Huayna Picchu 65 articles

 The truth about the dangers of the Huayna Picchu mountain

-The Huayna Picchu mountain is the summit that is located north of the Inca City.
-The Incas built roads to its top.
-They also built a mysterious temple known as ‘The Great Cavern’.
-From its top the entire Inca City is appreciated.
+Huayna Picchu is the summit located north of the Inca City.
+The Incas built roads to its summit.
+They also built a mysterious temple known as “The Great Cavern.”
+From its summit, the entire Inca City can be seen.

 Is Huayna Picchu dangerous?

-What are the dangers in Huayna Picchu?
+What are the dangers of Huayna Picchu?

 • In addition, altitude sickness could put the health of older adults or people with heart problems at risk.

-Altitude sickness in Huayna Picchu
+Altitude sickness on Huayna Picchu

-• The Huayna Picchu mountain is 2,720 masl (8,923 ft.).
+• Huayna Picchu mountain is at 2,720 meters above sea level (8,923 ft.).

-The stairs of death
+The Stairs of Death

 The Temple of the Moon